-The localization team at Slack is the hub for translations across the entire company, in all of our supported languages.
+The localisation team at Slack is the hub for translations across the entire company, in all of our supported languages.
 Our work is to both maintain our current languages as well as to launch new languages for our customers to enjoy.
-Launching a language is hard work, but it’s also invigorating for our company because it means we can provide better support to our global customers who rely on Slack to do business.
+Launching a language is hard work, but it’s also invigorating for our company because it means that we can provide better support to our global customers who rely on Slack to do business.
 Hopefully, by supporting these new languages, we can make our customers’ work a little simpler, more pleasant and more productive.

-Before starting localization in a particular market, we do background research to better understand our customers and their needs.
+Before starting localisation in a particular market, we do background research to better understand our customers and their needs.
 This research takes multiple forms.
 We talk directly with our local customers who tell us how Slack is working for them today and how it could be better in the future.
-We collaborate with qualitative research to understand the important features that shape the workplace in a region, from technology trends, to relevant policy, to environmental factors, and more.
-Sometimes we conduct formal in-country user research where we meet with people directly and learn about their working lives.
+We collaborate with qualitative research to understand the important features that shape the workplace in a region, from technology trends, to relevant policy, to environmental factors and more.
+Sometimes, we conduct formal in-country user research where we meet with people directly and learn about their working lives.
 We also do quantitative research in partnership with analytics, which gives us a window into the current and historical Slack usage for a region.
 This helps us look for areas in the product experience where customers may be meeting friction or running into issues.

-- The Projects pillar manages all incoming requests.
-For our new languages, this pillar is responsible for assigning a point of contact who can intake the work, answer difficult questions, and keep track of end-to-end timelines across the company.
+- The projects pillar manages all incoming requests.
+For our new languages, this pillar is responsible for assigning a point of contact who can intake the work, answer difficult questions and keep track of end-to-end timelines across the company.

-- The Quality pillar is in charge of maintaining quality standards at scale.
-Our pass score for language quality is 97%, meaning all quality evaluations of content must score 97% or higher for us to consider that this translated content meets Slack’s standards for quality.
+- The quality pillar is in charge of maintaining quality standards at scale.
+Our pass score for language quality is 97%, meaning that all quality evaluations of content must score 97% or higher for us to consider that this translated content meets Slack’s standards for quality.
 For new languages, this pillar is the one running linguistic quality assurance (LQA) processes, intaking bugs and feedback from internal speakers and external beta partners, as well as ensuring that all critical issues are fixed by launch.